Republicans urge reversal of landmark ruling in Montana climate change lawsuit by young plaintiffs

 However, most of those lawsuits haven't yet been served on state officials as the activists wait for the high court to weigh in, said Derf Johnson, of the Montana Environmental Information Center, a plaintiff in the cases.

-State regulators in response to last year's ruling started analyzing some climate-changing greenhouse gas emissions in mid-March.
+State regulators started analyzing some climate-changing greenhouse gas emissions in mid-March in response to last year's ruling.
 No projects have been denied as a result, said Rebecca Harbage, spokesperson for the state Department of Environmental Quality.

 The reviews cover on-site emissions, such as from heavy equipment at a coal mine or a pumping station along an oil pipeline.
-They don't consider the emissions from burning the fuels if that occurs out of the state.
+They don't consider emissions from burning the fuels if that occurs offsite.

-Individuals and organizations filed briefs in support of the plaintiffs ahead of Wednesday's oral arguments, including Native American tribes, health experts, outdoor recreation businesses, and athletes such as acclaimed mountaineer Conrad Anker.
+Individuals and organizations supporting the young plaintiffs through court filings ahead of Wednesday's oral arguments included Native American tribes, health experts, outdoor recreation businesses, and athletes such as acclaimed mountaineer Conrad Anker.

-Republican legislative leaders, oil and gas interests, natural resource developers, the Montana Chamber of Commerce and the state's largest utility, NorthWestern Energy, are supporting the state.
+Republican legislative leaders, oil and gas interests, natural resource developers, the Montana Chamber of Commerce and the state's largest utility, NorthWestern Energy, backed the state.
 NorthWestern is building a gas-fired power plant along the Yellowstone River near Billings that has figured prominently in the dispute over greenhouse gas emissions.

 Carbon dioxide, which is released when fossil fuels are burned, traps heat in the atmosphere and is largely responsible for the warming of the climate.
 June brought record warm global temperatures for the 13th straight month and also was the 12th straight month that was 2.7 degrees Fahrenheit (1.5 Celsius) warmer than pre-industrial times, according to European climate service Copernicus.